 Example for project space:

-conda create --prefix /gpfs/projects/groupname/envs/myproject python=3.10
+conda create --prefix /gpfs/projects/<Group_Name>/envs/myproject python=3.10

 Performance Tips